Agency’s Reservoir of Experience Helps Scottish Water in Hour of Need

 Chris Wallace, Scottish Water’s Director of Communications, said: “The water industry is big, complex and totally vital to every day life, so it is crucial we communicate clearly and well about our work with customers, the media and the people of Scotland in all walks of life.

-“The team at Holyrood Partnership have proved their importance to us in terms of crisis support time after time since Scottish Water was formed.
+“The team at Holyrood PR have proved their importance to us in terms of crisis support time after time since Scottish Water was formed.
 Their recent contribution during the big freeze shows exactly why they are such an invaluable addition to our communication team.”

-Holyrood Partnership also played a key role when it was commissioned to film, edit and produce a series of four advice videos which formed the centrepiece of Scottish Water’s “Warm Pipes” web resource.
+Holyrood PR also played a key role when it was commissioned to film, edit and produce a series of four advice videos which formed the centrepiece of Scottish Water’s “Warm Pipes” web resource.
 During the freeze thousands of customers were referred to the online guides on locating a stop valve and how to insulate pipes.

 As a result, over a one month period the stop valve video became the most viewed Scottish Water has use, while the four advice guides racked up almost 15,000 views in total.